Can I just “show up” for a service or Sunday school if I have never been to UUCSJS before?

 What should I, and my children, wear?

-We have people of different cultures and colors, and different ages and abilities.
-Our meeting place is handicapped accessible, and we have large-print hymnals available.
+Our congregation includes people from a range of cultural, racial/ethnic, class backgrounds, ages and abilities.
+Our building is accessible and we have large-print hymnals available.

-Are there gay, lesbian, bisexual, and transgendered people in this congregation?
+Are there gay, lesbian, bisexual, queer, and/or transgender people in this congregation?
 Are they welcome?

-We are a "Welcoming Congregation", which in the UUA means we have gone through a set of workshops and educational exercises that focus on the GLBT community, how it feels to be a member of a marginalized segment of society, and what it means to feel "welcomed".
-After you get to know us, you'll certainly become aware of who in our congregation identifies him or herself as such.
+We are a “Welcoming Congregation”, which in the UUA means we have gone through a set of workshops and educational exercises that focus on the LGBTQ community, how it feels to be gay, lesbian, bisexual, queer, and/or transgender in our society, and what it means to feel “welcomed”.
+After you get to know us, you’ll certainly become aware of who in our congregation identifies him or herself as such.